HiddenHarmsHub/comparison-interface/docs/configuration.md

 This will look for the display strings in ```languages/en.json```.

-If the language strings do need to be changed for a specfic project, then any of the keys in the language file can be included in the project configuration file and these will be displayed instead of the strings set in the language file.
+If the language strings do need to be changed for a specific project, then any of the keys in the language file can be included in the project configuration file and these will be displayed instead of the strings set in the language file.

 ## Project Configuration